bullhornfixie/three.js-journey-advanced/27-shaders/readme.md

 - Uniforms (data type)
 - `ShaderMaterial` is a three.js class (automatically adds code)
 - `RawShaderMaterial` is a three.js class (no code)
+- Installed `Shader Language Plugin` for VSCode
+- A `linter` validates code and finds potential errors
+- Setup webpack to import glsl files > bundler/webpack.common.js
+- The `rules` in webpack.common.js file are how to handle each type of file

 ## Resources